csev/dj4e/assn/mdn/paw_skeleton.md

 Starting the MDN Tutorial
 =========================

-__You should not do this assignment until you are completely finished with all of your Ads assignments.__

 This assignment will switch your
 <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
 account to a brand new <b>project</b>.
 We won't delete your <b>mysite</b>
-project - we will make a new project and point your PythonAnywhere Web application at this new project - so your previous project will disapper from the web - but still be there if you wanted to switch back.
+project - we will make a new project and point your PythonAnywhere Web application at this new project - so your previous work will disapper from the web - but the source code for your previous work still be there if you wanted to switch back.

 __NOTE:__ If you find a complete solution to this assignment somewhere out there, do *not* use it for these assignments.
 The autograders expect you to do these assignments